Ashish013/100DaysOfMLCode/README.md

 ## Day 4
 Learnt the normal equation method for solving linear regression models and also vectorisation of the Learning algorithms so as to efficiently implement in any programming Language.
 I also did learn the syntax and did few implementations of the algorithms in the Octave/ MATLAB programming language.

+## Day 5
+Finished reading the logistic regression and its vectorised implementation and also learnt how to to apply more advanced optimization algorithms like BFGS,L-BFGS in Octave.
+Also took time to develop the intuition of Neural networks.Today was so mentally exhausting.
+Still trying to digest the linear algebra of the sigmoid activation function of artificial neural network.
+Let's call it a day!!